More than anything else, including their stupid spending on the Green New Deal.

 Let's talk about that as well.

-In all fairness, I told you I feel awful for what she and her family have experienced.
+In all fairness, I told you, I feel awful for what she and her family have experienced.

-During that time you said repeatedly that the border was secure.
+During that time, you said repeatedly that the border was secure.

-When in your mind did it start becoming a crisis, I think it we've had a broken immigration system transcending, by the way, Donald Trump's administration even before.
+I think we've had a broken immigration system transcending, by the way, Donald Trump's administration even before.

 I have no pride in saying that this is a perfect immigration system.

-I've been clear, I think we all are that it needs to be fixed.
+I've been clear, I think we all are, that it needs to be fixed.

-They will tell you we need more judges.
+They will tell you, we need more judges.

-We need to process we need to process those cases faster.
+We need to process those cases faster.

 We need this support for those cases that should be prosecuted.